MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 ## Introduction

-The `DBCC MEMORYSTATUS` command provides a snapshot of the current memory status of the SQL Server.
+The `DBCC MEMORYSTATUS` command provides a snapshot of the current memory status of the server that's running Microsoft SQL Server.
 It provides one of the most detailed outputs of memory distribution and usage in SQL Server.
-You can use the output to troubleshoot memory consumption issues in SQL Server or to troubleshoot specific out of memory errors (many out of memory errors automatically print this output in the error log).
-You can run the `DBCC MEMORYSTATUS` command and provide the output when you contact Microsoft Support when you experience an error related to a low-memory condition.
+You can use the output to troubleshoot memory consumption issues in SQL Server or to troubleshoot specific out-of-memory errors.
+(Many out-of-memory errors automatically generate this output in the error log.)
+If you experience an error that's related to a low-memory condition, you can run the `DBCC MEMORYSTATUS` command and provide the output when you contact Microsoft Support.

-The output of the `DBCC MEMORYSTATUS` command includes sections for memory manager, memory usage,  aggregate memory information, buffer pool information, and procedure cache information.
+The output of the `DBCC MEMORYSTATUS` command includes sections for memory management, memory usage, aggregate memory information, buffer pool information, and procedure cache information.
 It also describes the output of global memory objects, query memory objects, optimization, and memory brokers.

 > [!NOTE]
-> Performance Monitor (PerfMon) and Task Manager don't account for full memory usage if Locked Pages in Memory - Address Windowing Extensions (AWE) is enabled.
+> Performance Monitor (PerfMon) and Task Manager don't account for full memory usage if the **Locked Pages in Memory - Address Windowing Extensions (AWE)** option is enabled.

 > [!IMPORTANT]
-> The `DBCC MEMORYSTATUS` command is intended to be a diagnostic tool for Microsoft Customer Support Services.
+> The `DBCC MEMORYSTATUS` command is intended to be a diagnostic tool for Microsoft Support.
 The format of the output and the level of detail that's provided are subject to change between service packs and product releases.
 The functionality that the `DBCC MEMORYSTATUS` command provides might be replaced by a different mechanism in later product versions.
-Therefore, in later product versions, this command may no longer function.
+Therefore, in later product versions, this command might no longer function.
 No additional warnings will be provided before this command is changed or removed.
 Therefore, applications that use this command might break without warning.

 The output of the `DBCC MEMORYSTATUS` command has changed from earlier releases of SQL Server.
-Now, it contains several tables that were unavailable in the earlier product versions.
+Currently, it contains several tables that were unavailable in the earlier product versions.

 ## How to use DBCC MEMORYSTATUS

-`DBCC MEMORYSTATUS` is typically used to investigate low memory issues reported by SQL Server.
-Low memory can occur if there's either external memory pressure that comes from outside of the SQL Server process or internal pressure that originates within the process.
-Internal pressure, on its part, may stem from SQL Server database engine, or from other components that run within the process (linked servers, XPs, SQLCLR, intrusion protection, or anti-virus software).
-For more information on troubleshooting memory pressure, see [Troubleshoot out of memory or low memory issues in SQL Server](troubleshoot-memory-issues.md).
+`DBCC MEMORYSTATUS` is typically used to investigate low-memory issues that are reported by SQL Server.
+Low memory can occur if there's either external memory pressure from outside the SQL Server process or internal pressure that originates within the process.
+Internal pressure might be caused by the SQL Server database engine, or by other components that run within the process (such as linked servers, XPs, SQLCLR, intrusion protection, or anti-virus software).
+For more information about how to troubleshoot memory pressure, see [Troubleshoot out of memory or low memory issues in SQL Server](troubleshoot-memory-issues.md).

-Here are the general steps on how to use the command and interpret its results.
-Specific scenarios may require that you approach the output a bit differently, but the overall approach is outlined here.
+Here are the general steps for using the command and interpreting its results.
+Specific scenarios might require that you approach the output a bit differently, but the overall approach is outlined here.

 1. Run the `DBCC MEMORYSTATUS` command.
-1. Use the [Process/System Counts](#process-system-counts) and [Memory Manager](#memory-manager) sections to establish if there's external memory pressure, for example if the computer is low on physical or virtual memory or if SQL Server working set is paged out.
-Also use these sections to determine how much memory the SQL Server database engine has allocated in comparison with overall memory on the system.
+1. Use the [Process/System Counts](#process-system-counts) and [Memory Manager](#memory-manager) sections to establish whether there's external memory pressure (for example, the computer is low on physical or virtual memory, or the SQL Server working set is paged out).
+Also, use these sections to determine how much memory the SQL Server database engine has allocated in comparison to the overall memory on the system.
-1. If you establish that there's external memory pressure, then address that by reducing other applications' memory usage, OS usage, or by adding more RAM.
+1. If you establish that there's external memory pressure, try to reduce the memory usage by other applications and by the OS, or add more RAM.
-1. If you establish that SQL Server engine is using most of the memory (internal memory pressure), then you can use the remaining sections of `DBCC MEMORYSTATUS` to identify which component(s) (Memory clerk, Cachestore, UserStore, or Objectstore) is the largest contributor to this memory usage.
+1. If you establish that the SQL Server engine is using most of the memory (internal memory pressure), you can use the remaining sections of `DBCC MEMORYSTATUS` to identify which components (Memory clerk, Cachestore, UserStore, or Objectstore) are the largest contributor to this memory usage.
-1. Examine each `MEMORYCLEARK`, `CACHESTORE`, `USERSTORE`, or `OBJECTSTORE` and look at its Pages Allocated to determine how much memory that component is consuming inside SQL Server.
-For a brief description of most database engine memory components, see the following table [Memory Clerk types](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-memory-clerks-transact-sql#types).
+1. Examine each component: `MEMORYCLEARK`, `CACHESTORE`, `USERSTORE`, and `OBJECTSTORE`.
+Examine its Pages Allocated vaqlue to determine how much memory that component is consuming inside SQL Server.
+For a brief description of most database engine memory components, see the [Memory Clerk types](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-memory-clerks-transact-sql#types) table.
-    1. In rare cases, the allocation is direct virtual allocation, so look at the VM Committed value under the specific component, instead of Pages Allocated.
+    1. In rare cases, the allocation is a direct virtual allocation.
+Therefore, examine the VM Committed value under the specific component instead of Pages Allocated.
-    1. If your machine uses NUMA, then some memory components are broken out per node.
-For example, you can observe `OBJECTSTORE_LOCK_MANAGER` (node 0), `OBJECTSTORE_LOCK_MANAGER` (node 1), OBJECTSTORE_LOCK_MANAGER (node 2), and so on, and finally a total summed value of each node in `OBJECTSTORE_LOCK_MANAGER` (Total).
-The best place to start is with the section reporting the total value and only later look at the breakdown if necessary.
+    1. If your computer uses NUMA, then some memory components are broken out per node.
+For example, you can observe `OBJECTSTORE_LOCK_MANAGER` (node 0), `OBJECTSTORE_LOCK_MANAGER` (node 1), OBJECTSTORE_LOCK_MANAGER (node 2), and so on, and finally observe a summed value of each node in `OBJECTSTORE_LOCK_MANAGER` (Total).
+The best place to start is at the section that reports the total value, and then examine the breakdown, as necessary.
 For more information, see [Memory usage with NUMA nodes](#memory-usage-with-numa-nodes).
-1. There are sections in the `DBCC MEMORYSTATUS` with detailed and specialized information about particular memory allocators.
-You can use those sections if you want to understand more details, and further breakdown of the allocations within a memory clerk.
-Examples, with such detailed information include Buffer Pool (data and index cache), Procedure cache/plan cache, Query Memory Objects (memory grants), Optimization Queue and small, medium and big gateways (optimizer memory), and a few others.
-If you already know that a particular component of memory in SQL Server is the source of memory pressure, you may choose to dive directly into the specific section.
-For example, if you established in some other way that there's a high usage of memory grants that leads to memory errors, you can review the [Query memory objects](#query-memory-objects) section.
+1. Some sections of `DBCC MEMORYSTATUS` provide detailed and specialized information about particular memory allocators.
+You can use those sections to understand additional details and see a further breakdown of the allocations within a memory clerk.
+Examples of such sections include Buffer Pool (data and index cache), Procedure cache/plan cache, Query Memory Objects (memory grants), Optimization Queue and small, and medium and big gateways (optimizer memory).
+If you already know that a particular component of memory in SQL Server is the source of memory pressure, you might prefer to go directly to that specific section.
+For example, if you have established in some other way that there's a high usage of memory grants that causes memory errors, you can review the [Query memory objects](#query-memory-objects) section.

-The remainder of this article describes some of the useful counters in the `DBCC MEMORYSTATUS` output that can allow you to diagnose memory issues more effectively.
+The remainder of this article describes some of the useful counters in the `DBCC MEMORYSTATUS` output that can enable you to diagnose memory issues more effectively.

 ## Process/System Counts
 <a name="process-system-counts"></a>